 Director, Samuel and Jean Frankel Cardiovascular Center, Founder, Project Healthy Schools

 - Read Dr. Eagle’s Bio

 - The alarming increase of childhood obesity and other preventable Cardiovascular Risk Factors compelled Dr. Kim Eagle to

 contribute with a solution.
 Dr. Eagle is the Albion Walter Hewlett Professor of Internal Medicine and director of the

-Cardiovascular Center at the University of Michigan Health System.
+of the Samuel and Jean Frankel Cardiovascular Center at the University of Michigan Health System.
 He graduated from Oregon State University in 1976 and

 from Tufts University Medical School in 1979.
 He completed his residency and chief residency in Internal Medicine at